nhihoang0910/Fake-News-Classification-Model/README.md

 ---

 ## Model & Results
 SVM aims to find the optimal hyperplane in N-dimensional space to separate data points into the targeted classes - fake and real news.
 SVM uses overfitting protection to handle data with large dimensionality.
 I trained the model using different kernel threshold functions to maximize the margin between the hyperplane and data points from each class.
-The model with Linear Kernel functions, which uses a straight line for classification, yielded the highest accuracy score on the testing dataset compared to other kernel functions - Polynomial, Sigmoid, and Radial Basis Function (RBF) classifiers.
+The model with **Linear Kernel functions**, which uses a straight line for classification, yielded the highest accuracy score on the testing dataset compared to other kernel functions - Polynomial, Sigmoid, and Radial Basis Function (RBF) classifiers.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/c6ecac6c-455e-46f1-9c20-15833bc2a783" alt="Kernel Functions Comparison"/>